dwhiffing/fury/content/nato/us/air/special-operations/body.md

-The Combat Shadow flies low altitude, high threat, penetration missions to provide air to air refueling for Combat Search and Rescue (CSAR) or other special mission helicopters.
-They can also Para drop small teams or cargo into a threat area.
+The Combat Shadow flies low altitude, high threat, penetration missions to provide air to air refueling for Combat Search and Rescue (CSAR) or other special mission aircraft, primarily helicopters.
+They can also drop small Para teams or cargo into a threat area.
 Historically these aircraft did not change designation from HC to MC until 1996, in Northern Fury they have already done so.
-There are 37 Combat Shadow in service, 5 in the Air Reserve;
-this is 9 aircraft more than actually existed in
+There are 37 Combat Shadow in service, 5 in the Air Reserve; this is 9 aircraft more than actually existed in
 1994.

 | Sqn                  | Name        | Wing                | Location           | No. | Type    | Remarks           |